 'Iron Butterfly' Narrowleaf Ironweed has many bright purple star-like flowers that appear in late summer and fall.
 Foliage is delicate and thread-like on a compact plant.
-This Vernonia is very tolerant of site extremes, both dry and wet.
+This Vernonia is very tolerant of site extremes, both dry and wet and works well in the upper areas of bio-swales.
 Introduced by Dr. Allan Armitage and North Creek Nurseries.
 One of the native plants chosen by Piet Oudolf for the newly planted meadow garden at Delaware Botanic Gardens.

 PRN Preferred: Not only beautiful purple flowers, but also delicate unusual fine foliage.

 'Royal Candles' ('Glory') Spiked Speedwell has violet blue flowers in June and July over deep green disease resistant foliage.
 A fantastic plant from Heather and Mike Philpott of England.
 Veronica spicata 'Royal Candles' reblooms well if deadheaded.